Snowmelt leads to heavy flooding from Southwest to Rockies

 Heavy rain was falling across the region on Thursday while snow continued to pile up at higher elevations, Seiler said.

-Associated Press writers Trisha Ahmed in Minneapolis, Matthew Brown in Billings, Montana, and Thomas Peipert in Denver contributed to this report.
+Associated Press writers Trisha Ahmed in Minneapolis; Matthew Brown in Billings, Montana; Terry Tang in Phoenix; and Thomas Peipert in Denver contributed to this report.